Learning Beyond The Classroom

 Our children learn and develop their reading and writing skills through a progression of key skills.
 These skills are explored through engaging activities, such as drama, sensory exploration, group work and shared reading and writing.

 Mathematics is a key subject where pupils are equipped with the skills and knowledge they need in everyday life.
 At Norbury, we understand that in order to ensure children are working at their age related expectations, teaching should be about providing depth to consolidate understanding.
 We aim to do this by ensuring lessons are taught through practical activity, exploration and discussion.
 Furthermore, there is an emphasis on the importance of using correct mathematical language as we understand that children will need this to be able to justify, generalise and explain their reasoning, not only in Maths, however also across other areas in the curriculum.
 We understand that through applying these skills on a daily basis, it will reinforce and develop children’s love and curiosity for Maths.
-Click here for our calculation policy.
+Our Calculation policy in level can be viewed on our school policies page.

 Music is an integral part of Norbury.
 We have weekly singing assemblies, an active orchestra, Gospel Choir and Monday Morning Choir, as well as woodwind, guitars, violins, and our infamous steel pans.
 We have concerts for our parents to share our pupils’ expertise, as well as the orchestra performing regularly in assemblies.
 Our Gospel and Monday morning Choirs recently excelled themselves at the Harrow School Choirs Showcase and will be taking part in the Song Festival in June.
 We are looking to include Tabla, Sitar and Harmonium players in our orchestra, so please let the office know if your child would like to participate.
 Music Technology is also taking off at Norbury with children composing their own digital music.